moveit/moveit2_tutorials/doc/persistent_scenes_and_states/persistent_scenes_and_states.rst

    ros2 launch moveit2_tutorials demo.launch.py

 In RViz, navigate to the "Context" tab of the "MotionPlanning" window.
-Verify the connetion details (host/port for MongoDB, file path for SQLite) and click on "Connect".
+Verify the connection details (host/port for MongoDB, file path for SQLite) and click on "Connect".

 .. image:: rviz_connect.png